-Hidden Valley, the largest ski resort in Missouri, has 17 runs on about 65 acres of skiable terrain with a 310-foot vertical drop.
-30 percent of the runs are listed as beginner, 60 percent as intermediate and the remaining 10 percent as advanced.
-There is also an off-run terrain park for expert skiers and snowboarders.
-9 lifts including 5 chair lifts, 1 rope tow, and 3 surface carpet lifts serve skiers.
+Hidden Valley is the largest ski resort in Missouri, boasting 17 runs on about 65 acres of skiable terrain and a 310-foot vertical drop.
+About 30 percent of the runs are beginner-friendly, 60 percent intermediate, and the remaining 10 percent advanced.
+The resort also has an off-run terrain park for experts.
+Nine lifts (including five chair lifts), one rope tow, and several surface carpet lifts serve Hidden Valley skiers.

 Location, Directions, and Hours

-Hidden Valley Ski Resort is located at 17409 Hidden Valley Drive in Wildwood in St. Louis County.
-From St. Louis City, take I-44 West to the Eureka exit (#264).
-Then, exit onto Highway 109 and go north about two miles to Alt Road.
-Turn left on Alt Road and follow the signs to Hidden Valley Drive and the resort.
+Hidden Valley Ski Resort is located at 17409 Hidden Valley Drive in Wildwood, St. Louis County.
+From the city, take I-44 West to the Eureka exit (no. 264), then exit onto Highway 109 and drive north about 2 miles to Alt Road.
+Turn left onto Alt Road and follow the signs to Hidden Valley Drive, leading to the resort.

 Lift Tickets and Rental Fees